 BRUNO LEON, FAIA (1924-2013)

 1973 - The Klaus and Sharlene Wittern House, 6740 Bask Lane, Las Cruces NM.
-Sold to Joe and June Lee who added a significant scupture garden.
+Built by Klaus Wittern.
+Part of Raasaf Hills, which Leon helped design in the 1970s.
+Sold to Joe and June Lee who added a significant sculpture garden.
 Photo by Joachim De Blasi.

 1973 - The Robert and Jean Braden House, 5170 Nizhoni Trail, Las Cruces NM.
+Built by Klaus Wittern.
 Top photo by Joachim De Blasi.
 Others supplied by Judy Braden Dillon.
 Sold to Bud Tice.

 1993 - The Bruce Leon House, 9 Redondo Court, Santa Fe NM.
 Designed and mostly built by Leon upon his retirement from the University of Detroit.
 Photos contributed by his son John Leon, who recalled his father saying after the house was finished, "I'll never lay another ceramic tile in my life."

 Sources include: New Mexico Magazine, 1983; John Leon; Judy Braden Dillon.